 The Community Services Division accomplishes its mission through the development and presentation of various programs in response to the changing needs of the county, as well as maintaining established prevention, safety and educational programs.
 Members of this division duties include speaking to various groups on crime prevention methods, distributing crime prevention literature and maintaining liaisons with neighborhood watch groups.

 The Community Services Division is staffed with five uniformed deputies and one administrative assistant.
-It is commanded by Captain Wendy K. George.
+It is commanded by Lt.
+Michael A. Lewis.

 Citizens Police Academy:

 A 12-week program for Richmond County residents taught by certified Richmond County Sheriff’s Instructors.
 Participants are involved in actual training sessions to get a broader understanding of the police function.
 Sessions last approximately 90 minutes and participants will meet once a week on a designated evening.
 Participants must pass a criminal history background check.
 Click here for an application and Email to OCrawford@augustaga.gov